-Werktitel : Proyekt Z in Club Solo, Breda is a first experiment to show parts of the multi – annual project ‘Proyekt Z’.in order to create a spatial narrative.
+Werktitel : Proyekt Ж ( formerly titled Werktitel Proyekt Z.) in Club Solo, Breda is a first experiment to show parts of the multi – annual project ‘Proyekt Ж’.in order to create a spatial narrative.
 Through projected imagery, drawings and texts, the spectator is offered macro and micro perspectives on and invited to assemble the fragments to an open story.

-Proyekt Z.is a long-term project about the closed city of Zheleznogorsk in the heart of Siberia, Russia.
-Founded during the Cold War to secretly produce plutonium and missiles and to outrun the atomic power of the American adversary, Zheleznogorsk was also a utopian model city.
+Proyekt Ж is a long-term project about the closed city of Железного́рск (Zheleznogorsk) in the heart of Siberia, Russia.
+Founded during the Cold War to outrun the atomic power of the American adversary and to secretly produce plutonium and missiles, Железного́рск was also a utopian model city.
 For those allowed to work there, the hidden city held the promise of realising the socialist ideal.
-In contemporary times the city is no longer secret but stays inaccessible as the largest still closed city in the Russian Federation.
+In contemporary times the city is no longer a secret but it stays inaccessible as the largest (still-) closed city in the Russian Federation.
+Officially its population voted to stay in 'splendid isolation'.
 With my camera, I have been circling around this impenetrable place for years.
-The city takes on Kafkaesque traits as I never gain access, like K the land surveyor in Kafka’s The Castle.
-Zheleznogorsk becomes therefore a space onto which I project my desires and speculations.
-Is it conceivable that a place exists, or has existed, where socialism has succeeded?
-Could something of the relevance of the original socialist utopia persist?
-Or are socialist ideals unreachable?
+The project took on Kafkaesque traits as I never gained access, like K in Kafka’s The Castle.